karkirowle/relative_phoneme_analysis/README.md

-## Phoneme and articulatory analysis framework for Kaldi ASR
+## Phoneme and articulatory analysis framework for Kaldi/ESPNet ASR

+This works is a phoneme and articulatory analysis framework based on lexicon-based grapheme to phoneme mappings.
+Phoneme recognition is known to be difficult, as the task is highly contextual, nevertheless, phoneme analysis should be a first step in order to analyse where understanding of ASR models are lacking.
+This approach can use decoded sentences from word-level ASRs to quantify their performing on phonemes and articulatory features.

-This work is the reproduction of the figures in the paper 'Low-Resource Automatic Speech Recognition and Error Analyses of Oral Cancer Speech'.
+This work is also the reproduction of the figures in the paper 'Low-Resource Automatic Speech Recognition and Error Analyses of Oral Cancer Speech'.
+This work has been used in some of my other papers.

 The code in this repository can be used to calculate PER and AFER based on a Kaldi wer details file.